-Children with cystic fibrosis may be prescribed antibiotics to treat a chest infection or to prevent a chest infection (prophylactic treatment).
+Children with CF may be prescribed antibiotics to treat or prevent a chest infection.
 Sometimes antibiotics will need to be taken during the school day.

-Medication Storage Time Dose Administration Notes e.g. Flucloxacillin In fridge 60 mins prior to lunch 5mls Office staff to administer Mary tolerates well e.g here is not currently a child or staff member at the school known to have CF. The school will contact the CF tea m or advice if another adult/child with CF applies to the school.
+Medication Storage Time Dose Administration Notes e.g. Flucloxacillin In fridge 60 mins prior to lunch 5mls Office staff to administer Mary tolerates well e.g. There is not currently a child or staff member at the school known to have CF. The school will contact the CF team for advice if another adult/child with CF applies to the school.